JoannaG817/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

+A climate analysis about Honolulu, Hawaii.

-Part 1: Analyze and Explore the Hawaii Climate Data Using Python and SQLAlchemy to do a basic climate analysis and data exploration of Hawaii climate database.
+Part 1: Analyze and Explore the Climate Data

+Python and SQLAlchemy script to do a basic climate analysis and data exploration of a climate database.
 Specifically, using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-Part 2: Design Hawaii Climate App
+Part 2: Design A Climate App

-Design a Flask API based on the queries.
+After completing the initial analysis, I designed a Flask API based on the queries that were developed.